s4mpl/portfolio/assets/projects/portfolio.md

 For my markdown parsing and codeblock syntax highlighting, I used Node.js's `npm` (Node package manager) to install [gray-matter](https://www.npmjs.com/package/gray-matter) for markdown-to-object conversion (splits content and metadata), [marked.js](https://marked.js.org/) for markdown-to-HTML parsing, and [highlight.js](https://highlightjs.org/) for syntax highlighting.
 The first two are also included in Ben Awad's tutorial linked above.

+Finally, another great thing about Next.js is that the creator, Vercel, makes it easy to deploy.
+They'll host your site for free, and you can buy a custom domain name (from somewhere like [namecheap.com](https://www.namecheap.com/)) and assign it.
+There's also Git repository integration, so your pushed changes can be deployed automatically.

 ### A few details
 I love finding little details that can be customized.